KOAwesome/Gpay-Spending-Statement-Analysis/README.md

-# Gpay-Statement-Analysis
+GPay Statement Analysis

 GPay Statement Analyzer App

-This app will extract, process, and analyze transaction data from Google Pay (GPay) and ICICI Bank statements, helping users track spending, categorize expenses, and generate insights.
+This app extracts, processes, and analyzes transaction data from Google Pay (GPay) and ICICI Bank statements.
+It helps users track their spending, categorize expenses, and generate useful insights.

-Click here<href=https://koawesome.github.io/Gpay-Spending-Statement-Analysis/index.html> to see results.
+Click here to view a sample analysis.

-🚀 Features
+Features
-✅ Extract transactions from GPay transaction history
-✅ Auto-categorize expenses (Food, Shopping, Travel, Bills, etc.)
-✅ Generate spending insights with charts & trends
-✅ Detect anomalies (suspicious transactions, high spending) ✅ Export reports (CSV, PDF)

-📌 Tech Stack
+Extracts transactions from GPay transaction history Automatically categorizes expenses (e.g., Food, Shopping, Travel, Bills) Generates spending insights with charts and trends Detects anomalies like suspicious transactions or unusually high spending Allows exporting of reports in CSV and PDF formats Tech Stack

-🔹 Backend: Python, Spark
+Backend: Python, Apache Spark
-🔹 Data Processing: Pandas
+Data Processing: Pandas
+How It Works

-1️⃣ Extract Data from GPay Statements
+1. Extract Data from GPay Statements
-GPay exports are HTML files.
-We’ll extract transactions from HTML.
-I first converted HTML into single column csv file this div tag had all the necessary info I needed `content-cell mdl-cell mdl-cell--6-col mdl-typography--body-1` -- `recieved or sent`
+Google Pay exports are provided as HTML files.
+These files are parsed to extract transaction data.
+I first converted the HTML into a single-column CSV file.
+The div tag with the class:

+content-cell mdl-cell mdl-cell--6-col mdl-typography--body-1
+contained the necessary transaction details like whether money was received or sent.

-🔍 Step 1: Read HTML file to csv
+Step 1: Convert HTML to CSV
+The HTML is parsed and the relevant text is extracted and saved as a CSV.

-🔍 Step 2: Read GPay Statement (CSV)
+Step 2: Read the CSV in Databricks
-  After that I loaded file into Data bricks(I am using community edition).
-Then started operating on the dataset.
-  First priorites were seperating the data.

-2️⃣ Categorize Expenses Automatically
-We'll use keyword matching & AI (NLTK or OpenAI API) to categorize transactions.
+After uploading the CSV to Databricks (Community Edition), I began separating and structuring the data to make it usable for analysis.

+2. Automatic Expense Categorization

+Expense categories are assigned using a keyword-matching approach.
+For better accuracy, NLP tools such as NLTK or OpenAI APIs can be integrated to classify transactions more intelligently.

-3️⃣ Data Analysis & Insights
+3. Data Analysis & Insights
-We’ll analyze wrongly categorized and try to fix the classification.

-Then we work on insights month-based, year-based .. etc.

-🚀 Running the App
-  Download the takeout in googlepay https://takeout.google.com/ and select google pay.
-Then open activity.html and then supply here.

-✨ Future Enhancements
+Misclassified transactions are reviewed and corrected.
+Further analysis is performed based on various time frames such as monthly or yearly spending trends.

+How to Use

+Go to Google Takeout
+Select Google Pay and download your transaction history Open the downloaded folder, locate My Activity.html Upload the file into the application for analysis Future Enhancements

-✅ AI-based anomaly detection (Flag unusual transactions) and AI Based learning ✅ Income vs. Expense analysis
+AI-based anomaly detection to flag unusual transactions Detailed income vs. expense summaries
-✅ Budgeting & Alerts (Notify if exceeding a budget)
-✅ Web App with Streamlit
-Would you like me to help deploy this as a web app or refine it further? 🚀
+Budgeting tools and alert features (e.g., overspending notifications) Fully deployed web app using Streamlit for user interaction